solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 This proposal tries to localize congestions by means of increasing minimum required `cu_price`s for each write-locked addresses (= `base_cu_price`), which is newly introduced by this proposal.
-This increase will be done exponentially measured by the CU consumed by each addresses at the moment.
+This increase will be calculated exponentially, measured by the CU consumed by each addresses at the moment.
 This means a transaction must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses at least.
 This results in selectively pricing out crowded subset of transactions waiting for block inclusion, while allowing other transactions to be processed for block inclusion.

 In this way, under-capitalized usage demand like spl-token transfers among wallets will still find its way for _timely_ block inclusion, accomplishing